 Cornelis joined Watsi on April 7th, 2015.
-Four years ago, Cornelis became the 1113th member to automatically support a new Watsi patient every month.
-Since then, 4,145 more people have become monthly donors!
-Cornelis' most recent donation traveled 8,300 miles to support Ngwe, a woman from Burma, to fund a mass removal procedure.
+Five years ago, Cornelis became the 1113th member to automatically support a new Watsi patient every month.
+Since then, 4,679 more people have become monthly donors!
+Cornelis' most recent donation traveled 8,700 miles to support Hadija, a kindergartner from Tanzania, to fund knee surgery.

 Ngwe is a 72-year-old retired widow from Burma.
 She lives with her daughter, her son-in-law, and her two grandsons.
 Ngwe has an abdominal mass that causes her discomfort.
 Ngwe sought treatment through our medical partner, Burma Children Medical Fund.
 She is now scheduled to undergo mass removal surgery on July 5.
 She is requesting $1,500 to cover the total cost of her procedure and care.